Alabama: College sports

 College football is extremely popular in Alabama, particularly the University of Alabama Crimson Tide and Auburn University Tigers, rivals in the Southeastern Conference.
 Alabama averages over 100,000 fans per game and Auburn averages over 80,000—both numbers among the top twenty in the nation.
 Bryant–Denny Stadium is the home of the Alabama football team, and has a seating capacity of 101,821, and is the fifth largest stadium in America.
 Jordan-Hare Stadium is the home field of the Auburn football team and seats up to 87,451.

 Protective Stadium is home of the UAB Blazers football program and the Birmingham Bowl.
-It seats 45,000.
-Ladd–Peebles Stadium in Mobile is the home of the University of South Alabama football team, and serves as the home of the NCAA Senior Bowl, LendingTree Bowl, and Alabama-Mississippi All Star Classic; the stadium seats 40,646.
+Proctective Stadium has 45,000 seats.
+Opening in 2020, Hancock Whitney Stadium in Mobile is the home of the University of South Alabama football team, and serves as the home of the Reese's Senior Bowl, the AHSAA North/South All-star Game, and the LendingTree Bowl; the stadium seats 25,450.
 In 2009, Bryant–Denny Stadium and Jordan-Hare Stadium became the homes of the Alabama High School Athletic Association state football championship games, after previously being held at Legion Field in Birmingham.